 Blue Masking Tape.
 PLA prints usually stick really well to blue masking tape.
 When preparing the print bed it is better to have tiny gaps between your strokes of masking tape, rather than having overlaps.
 Overlaps of smaller pieces of tape may cause difficulties later on during the print process.
 We have tested a wide variety of masking tapes and found that the best results can be obtained with Eurocel Blue Masking Tape.
 Coat your print bed with hairspray.
 Like ABS, PLA has a tendency to stick really well to extra strong hairsprays.
 Blue masking tape is unlikely to leave a residue on your print bed.
 A hairspray coating however will leave a residue on your print bed.

-Verbatim - blue - PLA filament
+Verbatim - red - PLA filament

 Not quite found what you are looking for?
 You can find products which may be more suitable by simply checking the features that interest you and clicking the find button.